-Please Note: This packing list for Inca Trail is only for 3, 4, 5 & 7 day treks.
+Please Note: This packing list is only for overnight treks.

 PASSPORT: You MUST take your original passport, a photocopy is not acceptable.
 (Keep it in a plastic bag, in case of rain).

 SLEEPING BAGS: You will need a good warm sleeping bag for the Inca Trail trek.
-We recommend you bring your own sleeping bag.
-However, you can rent one from SAM Travel for $20 USD per person, that is guaranteed to be warm, clean and have a liner.
+We that recommend you bring your own sleeping bag.
+However, you can rent one from SAM Travel for $20 USD per person, that is guaranteed to be warm and professionally cleaned.
 If you are planning to purchase a sleeping bag, it is a good idea to purchase a four season (or -10 C) sleeping bag during the winter months.
 For other months, you will probably be fine in a 3 season (or -4/-5 C) sleeping bag, although this depends on how much you feel the cold and is given as a guideline only.

 INFLATABLE MATTRESSES: It is recommended to have an inflatable mattress for comfort but not required.
 SAM Travel Peru foam mattresses are included within the package price.
 If you would like to rent an inflatable high quality Thermarest mattress, we have them available to rent for $20 USD per person.
 If you rent the air mattress, you still get the foam mattress to put under it.